 In fact, more than one in four of today’s 20-year-olds are expected to be unable to work for at least 12 months at some point leading up to retirement.
 That’s according to the Council for Disability Awareness (CDA).

 It’s in those kinds of situations where disability insurance steps in to protect your income when you can’t otherwise earn a paycheck.
+It can also reimburse lost income.

 “A lot of people expect Social Security to take care of them, but it’s very difficult and very time consuming to qualify for the government’s disability insurance,” money expert Clark Howard says.
 “In the meantime, your life and its bills go on.
 That’s why having disability insurance is a must.”